manufacturing cell

 The above calculation expresses the seconds required across all production areas (such as assembly lines).

-Unscheduled down time in calculations
+Unscheduled down time in production

 Some sources say “do not subtract unscheduled down time”.

 Our approach is to subtract the average unscheduled down time as it becomes known.
-This calculates a somewhat shorter Takt time.
+This calculates a somewhat shorter time.
 This is a better predictor of the viable production schedule under the current circumstances.
 However, if there are no unscheduled work stoppages, then some over-production would occur; this is undesirable.

 On the other hand, this approach avoids the need for remediation, such as overtime, unless the down time is even greater than average.